-The governing body of the Authority consists of five members appointed by the Board of Supervisors.
+The governing body of the Authority consists of seven members appointed by the Board of Supervisors.
 The Township Manager serves as the Manager of the Authority.
 William Weaver is Director of the Sewer Department.

 The Administrative Offices of the Lower Paxton Township Authority and the Sewer Department are located in Suite 139 of the Municipal Center.
 The Sewer Department’s Operation Facility is located at 5993 Locust Lane.

 Sanitary sewer inquiries, including questions regarding quarterly bills, should be directed to telephone number 657-5617 and fax number 724-8312.
 Sewer operations inquiries should be directed to telephone number 657-5623 and fax number 657-5695.

 The sanitary sewer system owned by the Lower Paxton Township Authority is comprised of 250 miles of sanitary sewer lines, 5 pumping stations, and a package treatment plant.
 The Township’s Sewer Department provides for the day-to-day operation of this sewer system.